 I am often disheartened when I see Christians getting into heated discussions with people on blogs or social media.
 Sometimes they get angry because someone used an offensive word.
 Sometimes they get into arguments about scriptural doctrines.
 This type of online behavior just pushes people away from Christ – and you.
 This is the “hard sell” method of witnessing.

 I’ve thought about this a lot.
-When you interact online, you have no idea what they are going through.
+When you interact online or on social media, you have no idea what they are going through.
 Reach out and touch their soul with the love of Christ.
 Never mind if you don’t agree with their opinion about something.
 Ask the Lord to make you approachable so that someone hurting will feel safe to confide in you.
 And when they do confide in you, pray before responding.
 Don’t try to fix everything.
 Just simply care.
 Listen to their heart.